 Sub keywords to be included on the same page: Types of Anorexia Nervosa, How to Treat Anorexia Nervosa, What is Anorexia Nervosa.
 You get the point.

 Layout your strategy with assigned keywords will help you know exactly what you’re targeting with your website strategy.
 The more pages you have, the more keywords you’ll be setting yourself to target.
 The more keywords you have, the more opportunities your patients have to find your therapy practice!
-The best therapist websites not only look beautiful, they have a deep keyword strategy built throughout.
+The best therapy websites not only look beautiful, they have a deep keyword strategy built throughout.

 Choosing a Domain Name